Jiding Zhang

 Research

-- Revenue Management in Crowdfunding, with S. Savin and S. Veeraraghavan.
+1. Revenue Management in Crowdfunding, with Sergei Savin and Senthil Veeraraghavan. [link]

-- Fulfillment by Platform: Antitrust and Upstream Market Power, with A. Singh and S. Veeraraghavan.
+2. Fulfillment by Platform: Competition and Upstream Market Power, with Amandeep Singh and Senthil Veeraraghavan.
+[SSRN]

-- Matching in Labor Marketplaces: The Role of Experiential Information, with E. Belavina, K. Girotra and K. Moon.
+8. Matching in Labor Marketplaces with Experiential Learning, with Elena Belavina, Karan Girotra and Ken Moon.
 [SSRN]

 (formerly titled: "Matching in Online Marketplaces when Talent is Difficult to Discern")